 Learning to listen to your body

-Before you jump to any conclusion about the fact that this sounds like a totally obvious thing to know how to do, I want you to remember those times where you’ve felt the beginnings of a sore throat with the scratch as you swallow before you’ve headed out for a night out, the times when you have done something that you had a gut feeling you shouldn’t have and the outcome has been bad or an occasion where your intuition has said go for the greens and you’ve reached for the beige… These are exact examples of when you’r mind/body has been telling you to do something and you haven’t listened and then have been frustrated or let down by the outcome.
+Before you jump to any conclusion about the fact that this sounds like a totally obvious thing to know how to do… I want you to remember those times where you’ve felt the beginnings of a sore throat.
+The scratch as you swallow before you’ve headed out for a night out.
+The times when you have done something that you had a gut feeling you shouldn’t have and the outcome has been bad.
+Or an occasion where your intuition has said go for the greens and you’ve reached for the beige… These are exact examples of when you’r mind/body has been telling you to do something and you haven’t listened and then have been frustrated or let down by the outcome.
 And guess what – the only person you really have to blame is yourself.

 A brief explanation is that actually this is one of the first catalysts of a lack of self love, motivation and care – and the more and more you continue this pattern, the worse off you are going to find yourself.

 So, it’s a new year, let’s put this to a stop!
 Here are a handful of ways that you can eliminate forgetting to listen to your body:

 It probably doesn’t come of much as a surprise that this is top of my list because it is something I really depend on.
 Mindfulness comes in all shapes and sizes, it is a practice in which we learn to consciously direct our attention to our inner and outer experience in the present moment without reactivity or distraction.
 Do you ever find yourself worrying about the future or dwelling on the past?
 Mindfulness will help bring you back to the present moment.
 Mindfulness can be applied to most things; mindful eating, mindful loving, mindful driving, mindful talking, mindful working out and mindful drinking are all things that instantly spring to mind.